No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 >
 > — [Threat Modeling Process - OWASP](https://owasp.org/www-community/Threat_Modeling_Process#exit-points)

+> [!NOTE]
-The trust levels for each exit point are listed from the highest level of trust to the lowest level of trust.
+> The trust levels for each exit point are listed from the highest level of trust to the lowest level of trust.

 ### EXIT-01: Wallet GUI